-Yes, I know that you want to discover the best PC games to play, because your time is limited.
+Yes, I know that you want to discover the best PC games to play.

 So here you go.

 When an alien attack threatens Earth, it’s up to an elite military group to repel the attacks and save humanity from extinction.

 X-COM marries realistic tactical battles with a fun sci-fi universe, and forces the player to take responsibility for their actions.

 Throughout the campaign, you’ll engage in a variety of exciting missions that have you blowing up aliens in strategic gunfights.

 If one of your team members dies, their death is permanent, forcing you to think before you act.

 The colorful graphics and interesting take on the alien invasion cliché make X-COM a refreshing departure from the usual gritty warfare that the genre is known for.

 #99.
 NASCAR Racing 2003 Season

 Experience realistic NASCAR racing in this simulator that features the real-life tracks and professional racers from the 2003 season.